Where Your AP Process Is Leaking Money and How to Find It in a Week

 Without a matching process, these inconsistencies slip through.
 You pay for things you didn't order.
 You pay incorrect quantities.
 You miss price overages.

-This process caught a recurring overcharge at one client's office: a vendor was invoicing for a service retainer amount that had actually been reduced six months prior.
+This process caught a recurring overcharge at one client's office.
+A vendor was invoicing for a service retainer amount that had actually been reduced six months prior.
 Nobody noticed because nobody was comparing contracts to invoices.
 One week of focused reconciliation identified $6,000 in overcharges going back six months.

 How to Find Your Leaks in a Week

-Day 3-4: Pick your ten largest vendors.
+Days 3 and 4: Pick your ten largest vendors.
 Pull their contracts or quotes.
 Compare the terms to what you've actually been paying.
 Are prices what you agreed to?
 Has pricing changed?

 Day 5: Review your check-run frequency.
 Count how many times per week you're running checks and how many individual checks you're processing.
 Calculate what a consolidated schedule would save you.

-Day 6-7: Identify whether you have purchase order controls.
+Days 6 and 7: Identify whether you have purchase order controls.
 If not, that's your biggest opportunity.
 If you do, test them: pull a recent large invoice and verify there's a corresponding PO with approval documentation.

 By the end of the week, you'll have a clear picture of where money is leaking.
 In most cases, you'll find enough to justify a conversation with your accounting team about tightening the process.